Get started with sensitivity labels

 By default, global administrators for your tenant have access to this admin center and can give compliance officers and other people access, without giving them all of the permissions of a tenant admin.
 For this delegated limited admin access, add users to the Compliance Data Administrator, Compliance Administrator, or Security Administrator role group.

 Alternatively to using the default roles, you can create a new role group and add either Sensitivity Label Administrator or Organization Configuration roles to this group.
 For a read-only role, use Sensitivity Label Reader.

-For instructions to add users to the default roles or create your own role groups, see Permissions in the Microsoft 365 compliance center.
+For instructions to add users to the default role group, roles, or create your own role groups, see Permissions in the Microsoft Purview compliance portal.